An Essential Google Ads Guide for E-Commerce Beginners

 The second campaign type you should create as part of your must-have first three campaigns is a Dynamic Search Ads campaign.
 This type of campaign automatically generates search ads as well as relevant keywords based on your website’s content.
 Thus, it can direct your target audience to the specific product or category they’ll be interested in on your website.

 This type of campaign is perfect for advertisers with well-established sites or large inventories and has the power to connect them to the customers who are looking for precisely what it is they’re selling.
-All that you’ll be required to add is several descriptions and Google will automatically generate relevant ads with dynamic URL and headline adjusted to the specific search term.
+All that you’ll be required to add are several descriptions and Google will automatically generate relevant ads with dynamic URLs and headlines adjusted to the specific search term.

 The same ad will direct to your white t-shirts page, once someone will search for ‘white T-shirts’.